aswinvggit/Project-Indian-Startup--Funding-Phase-1-2/README.md

 # Project-Indian-Startup--Funding-Phase-1-2
-Phase 1 &amp; 2 of the project "Indian Startup Funding"
+Phase 1 &amp; 2 of the project "Indian Startup Funding" which are  "Data Loading and Initial Overview" and  "Data Pre-processing" respectively.